umccr/sk-explore/tmb_coding.md

 ![](tmb_coding_files/figure-html/total_variants_per_chrom-1.png)<!-- -->

-Plotting the mean of variants across all bins in a chromosome i.e. results
+Plotting the mean of variants (filtered using specific annotations) across all bins in a chromosome i.e. results

 ```r